jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 - Sticking it to my personal Darth Blockbuster makes me smile too.

-## Using Majic to Filter the Rules
+## Using Majic to Filter the Rules - How to tell the good from the bad rules

 Despite our problems with our current philosophy, society always needs one philosophy that reigns above the rest.
 We use it to create the ground rules that glue us all together.
 Without a ruling philosophy, the story of mankind would be a story of chaos.
 There would be no such thing as civilization.